apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 interceptors         --           Space-separated list of interceptors interceptors.* compression-type     none         This can be "none" or "deflate".
-The compression-type must match the compression-type of matching AvroSource
+The compression-type must match the compression-type of matching AvroSource keystore             --           The path to a Java keystore.
+If "keystore" and "keystore-password" are both set, then this AvroSource will us SSL. keystore-password    --           The password for the Java keystore. keystore-type        JKS          This can be "JKS" or "PKCS12".
+The type of the Java keystore.
 ==================   ===========  ===================================================

 Example for agent named a1: